 It seems a very common worry people have about lucid dreaming is what happens if you DIE in the lucid dream?

-I think this is largely due to the film Inception (lots of misconeceptions about lucid dreaming are, maybe they should call it MISconception).
-In the film at one point they’re talking about what happens when you die in the dream if they get shot by the attackers, and a character says if you die in the dream, you get STUCK there for decades.
+I think this is largely due to the film Inception (lots of misconceptions about lucid dreaming; maybe they should call it MISconception).
+In the film, at one point, they’re talking about what happens when you die in the dream if you get shot by the attackers, and a character says if you die in the dream, you get stuck there for decades.

 What really happens if you die in a lucid dream?

 If you die in a lucid dream or kill yourself, you’ll wake up.
 Nothing bad will happen to your actual body or mind, because when we lucid dream, it’s all in our mind.
 This is a very common myth: that when we die in dreams, it somehow hurts us or makes us more likely to die in real life and not wake up.

 The truth is that nothing in a lucid dream can harm us physically.
 In fact, dying will just wake you up.
 Now, it might wake you up in a shocked or sudden way, and you probably won’t feel great, but you won’t be hurt.
 In the same way that when you wake up from a nightmare, you might be sweaty and your heart rate might be raised.